-On the eve of Anzac Day, take the time to commemorate our servicemen and servicewomen who have served, at the Australian War Memorial.
-Here are 10 things you won’t want to miss.
+Take some time to commemorate our servicemen and servicewomen at the Australian War Memorial.
+Here are seven things you won’t want to miss.

 Discover Australia’s involvement in our longest ongoing military conflict at the film screening of Afghanistan: The Australian Story.
 Learn more about the challenges, successes, and comradeship experienced by the men and women who served in Afghanistan, as well as the joy, heartbreak, and dedication of those who waited at home for their loved ones.Watch this documentary at 11am, 24 April in the BAE Theatre.